 Good communication is fundamental to all aspects of life.
 Learning how to interact socially and developing independence relies on communication skills.

-Therapists maintain close contact with all departments, liaising and providing training, to ensure youngsters are actively encouraged to use and develop their communication skills throughout their waking hours.
+Therapists maintain close contact with all departments, liaising and providing training, to ensure people are actively encouraged to use and develop their communication skills throughout their day.

-Young people take part in individual and group speech therapy sessions while therapists are also actively involved in classroom based activities too.
-Having fun is an important part of learning to communicate and games provide excellent opportunities to practice new skills.
+People take part in individual and group speech therapy sessions; while therapists are also actively involved in college and everyday activities too.
+Providing plenty of motivating opportunities to communicate by a variety of means improves participation and wellbeing.

 The speech and language therapy department offer:

-- specialist assessment and regular speech and language therapy input to all students at Ivybridge, implemented across the waking curriculum
+• Specialist assessment and access to speech and language therapy input to all people at Ivybridge, implemented across the day.

-- a ‘total communication environment’, which embraces the young person’s most effective form(s) of communication, including use of ‘objects of reference’, photos, symbols, signs
+• A ‘total communication environment’, which embraces the person’s most effective form(s) of communication, including use of ‘objects of reference’, photos, symbols, signs

 • Programs such as Attention- Autism Approach and Picture Exchange Communication ( P.E.Cs)